Ananikov-Lab/medusa/README.md

 ### Deisotoping, compound presence verification, sample-oriented analysis

 These algorithms are not rely on the fine isotopic structure thus can be performed on usual HRMS spectra.
+However, the deisotoping models in data folder were trained with measurement mass errors typical for FT-ICR MS. To make model suitable for usual HRMS spectra, you have to train the model on synthetic data with bigger mass measurement errors.

 ### Element classification and element regression